linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server-on-debian-8.md

 ### Server Credentials

 1. A *root certificate*, sometimes also referred to as a *Certificate Authority*, is the certificate and key pair that will be used to generate client keypairs.
-At each prompt, fill out the information to be used in your certificate (or leave them blank). *** Editing vars should take care of this, yes??*** Use your server's hostname or some other identifer as the `Common Name` and leave the challenge password blank.
+At each prompt, add or edit the information to be used in your certificate (or leave them blank).
+Use your server's hostname or some other identifer as the `Common Name` and leave the challenge password blank.

         ./build-ca

-2. Then create the server's private key and again fill in the information prompts. ***again, vars?***
+2. Then create the server's private key and again add or edit at the information prompts as needed.

         ./build-key-server server